Salt & Wind Travel

 Imagine this: pristine strips of beach tucked away in hidden seaside alcoves and crystal clear waters as far as the eye can see.
 No, you’re not dreaming — you’re at Sardinia Italy beaches.

-While Sardinia requires a little extra effort to get to since it’s not part of mainland Italy, the trip is worth it for the beaches alone.
+While Sardinia requires a little extra effort since it’s not part of mainland Italy, the trip is worth it for the beaches alone.
 You won’t want to forget the sunscreen for this destination!

-Sardinia is more off-the-beaten-path than popular places like Rome or Florence, so you might be wondering how to have a holiday on this heavenly Italian island in the Mediterranean.
-We’ve put together a guide that will help you plan your trip and give you information on Sardinia’s beaches so you can soak up the sun.
+Sardinia is more off-the-beaten-path than popular places like Rome or Florence, so you might wonder how to have a holiday on this heavenly Italian island in the Mediterranean.
+We’ve put together a guide to help you plan your trip and give you information on Sardinia’s beaches so you can soak up the sun.

-If you want to make the most of the dreamy, transparent waters and exquisite Sardinian beaches, the best time to visit will be from the springtime into early fall — with one caveat.
+If you want to make the most of the dreamy, transparent waters and exquisite Sardinian beaches, the best time to visit will be springtime into early fall — with one caveat.

 Can you still go in August?
 Of course, but months like April, May, and October may be preferable since they fall into Sardinia’s shoulder season — AKA that convenient gap between the high season and winter’s low season.
 You’ll find the weather a bit more unpredictable, and the springtime waters may still feel chilly, but you can still have a great time.

-You’ll get the most reliably warm, sunny weather, and you’re more likely to beat throngs of visitors in June, early July, and September.
-September is often thought of as the best month to visit — the sea has had all summer to warm up, and restaurants and businesses still operate regularly even though the busy season has passed.
+You’ll get the most reliably warm, sunny weather, and you’re likelier to beat throngs of visitors in June, early July, and September.
+September is often considered the best month to visit — the sea has had all summer to warm up, and restaurants and businesses still operate regularly even though the busy season has passed.

 The Best Sardinia Italy Beaches